netbox-community/netbox-plugin-tutorial/tutorial/step10-graphql-api.md

 # Step 10: GraphQL API

 In addition to its REST API, NetBox also features a [GraphQL](https://graphql.org/) API.
 This can be used to conveniently request arbitrary collections of data about NetBox objects.
-NetBox's GraphQL API is built using the [`graphene-django`](https://docs.graphene-python.org/projects/django/en/latest/) library.
+NetBox's GraphQL API is built using the [Graphene](https://graphene-python.org/) and [`graphene-django`](https://docs.graphene-python.org/projects/django/en/latest/) library.

 :blue_square: **Note:** If you skipped the previous step, run `git checkout step09-rest-api`.